-- Detail the address of the Bidder's facility - Detail site access policies and normal Bidder staffing at the facility. - Detail rack rental fees with 60 amps of power on A&B feeds. - Where the University indicates it expects to bring its fiber to the facility to meet the Bidder, the Bidder should detail the side of the building and street on which any Meet-Me Holes or building entry conduits may be available.
+- · Detail the address of the Bidder's facility. - · Detail site access policies and normal Bidder staffing at the facility. - Detail rack rental fees with 30 amps of DC power on A&B feeds. - Where the University indicates it expects to bring its fiber to the facility to meet the Bidder, the Bidder should detail the side of the building and street on which any Meet-Me Holes or building entry conduits may be available.
 The Bidder must provide a site-plan diagram for the site and zero manhole locations. - If known, the Bidder is encouraged to detail any local loop providers, dark fiber providers, CLECs or other service providers that may have services available to reach remote sites for cross-connection at this facility.
-If the Bidder has its own metro network connecting to this site, it should also

-- detail its capabilities. - Indicate whether plain-old-telephone services are available in the facility and if there are any fees or issues regarding extending that service to the University racks. - Detail cross connect fees, if any, between the collocation rack where the University will be located and the long-line fiber.
+If the Bidder has its own metro network connecting to this site, it should also detail its capabilities. - Indicate whether plain-old-telephone and/or Internet services are available in the facility and if there are any fees or issues regarding extending that service to the University racks. - Detail cross connect and fees, if any, between the collocation rack where the University will be located and the long-line fiber.

-Regeneration (Running Line):
+Regeneration (ILA):

 - Detail the address of facility.
-If no street address is available, provide geographic coordinates of the facility. - Detail site access policies and normal Bidder site staffing. - Detail rack rental fees with 30 amps of power on each of A&B feeds. - Detail additional non-recurring and recurring costs to add amperage to the A&B feeds. - Detail the side of the building and street on which any Meet-Me Holes or building entry conduits may be available.
-The Bidder should provide a siteplan diagram for the site and zero manhole locations. - If known, the Bidder is encouraged to detail any local loop providers, dark fiber providers, CLECs or other service providers that may have services available to reach remote sites for cross-connection at this facility.
-If the Bidder has its own metro network connecting to this site, it should also detail its capabilities. - Indicate if plain-old-telephone services are available in the facility. - Detail cross connect fees, if any, between the collocation rack and the longline fiber.
+If no street address is available, provide geographic coordinates of the facility. - · Detail site access policies and normal Bidder site staffing. - Detail rack rental fees with 30 amps of DC power on each of A&B feeds. - Detail additional non-recurring and recurring costs to add amperage to the A&B feeds. - Detail the side of the building and street on which any Meet-Me Holes or building entry conduits may be available.
+The Bidder should provide a site-plan diagram for the site and zero manhole locations. - If known, the Bidder is encouraged to detail any local loop providers, dark fiber providers, CLECs or other service providers that may have services available to reach remote sites for cross-connection at this facility.
+If the Bidder has its own metro network connecting to this site, it should also detail its capabilities. - Indicate if plain-old-telephone and/or Internet services are available in the facility. - Detail cross connect and fees, if any, between the collocation rack and the long-line fiber.

-3.5.7 General Fiber Details:
+3.5.6 General Fiber Details: